What Is Deep Reading and Why It Is Important

 Victims of misinformation don't know they are being manipulated because they haven't developed the intellectual tools needed to step back and critically examine ideas and concepts.
 If you doubt my premise, look around.
 We're a little more than a decade into the social media revolution and society is fragmenting like our attention spans.

 Social media platforms like Twitter that promote more shallow forms of reading have facilitated the rise of a new generation of populist demagogues able to spoon-feed bite-sized bits of propaganda to the public.
-Readers increasingly get their news from social media news feeds which are skilled at subtly nudging them toward ever more partisan content.
-Before his social media ban, the former American President was by far the most successful example whereby millions of Americans got their ground truth from his Twitter feed rather than traditional news sources.
+Readers increasingly get their news from social media news feeds that subtly nudge them toward ever more partisan content.
+Before his social media ban, the former American President was the most successful example whereby millions of Americans got their ground truth from his Twitter feed rather than traditional news sources.
 Is this recent triumph of shallow reading a harbinger of things to come?
 Time will tell.

 Are you still with me, dear Reader?